Schools of Applied Arts

 Since 2016, the monitoring of the 3 schools of applied arts of the City of Paris, Boulle, Estienne and Duperré, for questions of works, budget and human resources is carried out by the Department of Attractiveness and Employment.
 First within the Bureau de l'Enseignement Supérieur, and since 2018 by the Bureau du Design, de la Mode et des Métiers d'Art.

-In this context, the Office is a partner of the Design and Art Professions campus.
+As part of these initiatives, the BDMMA is a partner of the Design et Métiers d'art campus.

 For 135 years, the Ecole Boulle has trained generations of craftsmen, designers and creative architects.